ashishaggarwal92/core-java-interview-practice/src/main/java/com/home/practice/core/java/collection/Collections.md

 - Underlying DS is hashtable
 - Concurrency level can be set
 - Multiple threads can read at a time without locking
 - For update/write, the thread must lock the particular segment.
-This is known as segment locking or bucket locking
+This is known as segment locking or bucket locking.
+Segment will be locked only for other write in the same segment
 - there is no locking at the object level
 - It doesn't throw concurrentModificationException is one thread tries to modify it and other is iterating it.
 Fail safe iterator
-- put(), clear(), putAll(), remove() are not synchronized, concurrent retrieval while writing could give old values
+- put(), clear(), putAll(), remove() are not fully synchronized, concurrent retrieval while writing could give old values
 - if you have few write operation - keeping the concurrency level low will be better
+- ###### **Should use - when concurrent and performance is priority**

 In the ConcurrentHashMap Api , you will find the following constants.

     static final int DEFAULT_INITIAL_CAPACITY = 16;
     static final int DEFAULT_CONCURRENCY_LEVEL = 16;

-Each lock is used to lock the single bucket, which means 16 threads can operate at a given time
+- Each lock is used to lock the single bucket, which means 16 threads can operate at a given time

-Read - allows full concurrency for reads, meaning that any given number of threads can read the same key simultaneously.
+- Read - allows full concurrency for reads, meaning that any given number of threads can read the same key simultaneously.
 That also means that reads don't block and are not blocked by write operations.
 Thus, reading from the map could get “old” or inconsistent values.

-Write - partial concurrency for writes, which blocks other writes at the same map key and allows writes to different keys.
+- Write - partial concurrency for writes, which blocks other writes at the same map key and allows writes to different keys.

-ConcurrentHashMap is best suited when you have multiple readers and a few writers.
+- **ConcurrentHashMap is best suited when you have multiple readers and a few writers.**

-If writers outnumber the reader, or the writer is equal to the reader, then the performance of ConcurrentHashMap effectively reduces to synchronized map or Hashtable.
+- If writers outnumber the reader, or the writer is equal to the reader, then the performance of ConcurrentHashMap effectively reduces to synchronized map or Hashtable.

-Performance of CHM drops, because you got to lock all portions of Map, and effectively each reader will wait for another writer, operating on that portion of Map.
+- Performance of CHM drops, because you got to lock all portions of Map, and effectively each reader will wait for another writer, operating on that portion of Map.

-ConcurrentHashMap is a good choice for caches, which can be initialized during application startup and later accessed by many request processing threads.
+- ###### **ConcurrentHashMap is a good choice for caches, which can be initialized during application startup and later accessed by many request processing threads.**

         public ConcurrentHashMap(int initialCapacity,float loadFactor,int concurrencyLevel)